astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 to send a PCUpd, without first sending a PCReq.
 This process is referred to as "stateful bringup".
 The PCE MUST support the original stateless bringup for backward compatibility.

-Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation is not required to modify LSP-DB state based on PCReq messages.
+Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation only modifies the conceptual PCRPT-LSP-DB state based on PCReq messages.
 Therefore, regardless of whether a PCReq has been received, the PCE processes the PCRpt in the same manner.